figueiredorui/1-click-child-links/readme.md

 ## Release notes ##

+* v0.3.0

-* v0.3.0 - Enforce correct order when adding child links to work item
+    Enforce correct order when adding child links to work item

+* v0.4.0

-* v0.4.0 - Identifier to distinguish templates sets to be added in a single click  <a href="https://github.com/figueiredorui/1-click-child-links/wiki/Group-templates-with-identifier" target="_blank">Wiki</a>
+    Identifier to distinguish templates sets to be added in a single click  <a href="https://github.com/figueiredorui/1-click-child-links/wiki/Group-templates-with-identifier" target="_blank">Wiki</a>

+* v0.5.0

+    1-Click Child-Links option available on Card and Backlog context menu.

 ## Usage ##